wordofwarning/wordofwarning.org/current/2015-domestic/audiocaff/index.md

 ####Access Information
 As a sited event, Domestic II presents a number of access challenges and whilst we will make every effort to help, wheelchair access may not be possible, please contact us for details.
+Age advisory: none.
 Sound installation and working café.
 Please request details of allergens.
-Age advisory: n/a
 For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.

 ####Who is she?
 Charlotte Berry is a theatre maker, performance artist and musician based in NW England.
 Charlotte is a member of Tin Can People, a theatre company that platform devised group performances and solo projects.